gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/6/style.css}}
 ```

-If we now hover over the button, we see that over the span of one second its background becomes yellow and its text becomes red.
+If we now hover over the button, we see that over the span of one second its background turns yellow and its font turns red.
-After we removed the cursor the button returns to its original state.
+After we removed the cursor, the button returns to its original state.

 <div style="text-align:center">
  <video autoplay muted loop>